checkly/terraform-provider-checkly/docs/resources/check.md

 - `script` (String) A valid piece of Node.js JavaScript code describing a browser interaction with the Puppeteer/Playwright framework or a reference to an external JavaScript file.
 - `setup_snippet_id` (Number) An ID reference to a snippet to use in the setup phase of an API check.
 - `should_fail` (Boolean) Allows to invert the behaviour of when a check is considered to fail.
 Allows for validating error status like 404.
-- `ssl_check` (Boolean) Determines if the SSL certificate should be validated for expiry.
+- `ssl_check` (Boolean, Deprecated) Determines if the SSL certificate should be validated for expiry.
 - `tags` (Set of String) A list of tags for organizing and filtering checks.
 - `teardown_snippet_id` (Number) An ID reference to a snippet to use in the teardown phase of an API check.
 - `use_global_alert_settings` (Boolean) When true, the account level alert settings will be used, not the alert setting defined on this check.